AU-Master-Thesis/thesis/sections/3-methodology/study-2/iteration-schedules.typ

 // Scheduling, order in which we call internal and external iteration

 One of the appreciative properties of the #acr("GBP") algorithm is the relaxed constraints on the order in which variable and factor messages are processed within the joint factorgraph.
-In the presence of events normally detrimental to peer-to-peer distributed systems without synchronisation mechanisms, such as
+In the presence of events normally detrimental to peer-to-peer distributed systems without synchronization mechanisms, such as

 - Messages arriving out of _order_.
 - Messages being temporarily _dropped_.